 9. Don’t forget the estate planning “freebies.”

 While this remains a favorable environment for advanced wealth transfer strategies, keep in mind the simpler options.
 The annual exclusion gift limit remains at $15,000 per person.
 You have the ability to pay for medical expenses, with no limit, as long as you pay the medical provider directly.
-And you can still pay for education expenses, also with no limit, and again, as long as you issue payment to the institution, not the individual.
+And you can still pay for education expenses, also with no limit, and again, as long as you issue payment to the institution and not the individual.

 10. Plan for philanthropic giving.